oren/bourbon/readme.md

     docker-compose build
     docker-compose up      # watch sass files and compile them into css/app.css

-Open index.html in the browser and modify `css/3-layouts/home.sass` using your text editor.
+Open index.html in the browser and modify any sass or scss file using your text editor.

 ## Misc